JuliaDynamics/DynamicalSystems.jl/docs/src/ds/general.md

-# Dynamical Systems
+# Dynamical System Definition
-Currently a system in **DynamicalSystems.jl** can be either continuous
+In **DynamicalSystems.jl** a Dynamical System can be either in continuous time
 ```math
 \frac{d\vec{u}}{dt} = \vec{f}(\vec{u}, p, t),
 ```
-or discrete
+or discrete time
 ```math
 \vec{u}_{n+1} = \vec{f}(\vec{u}_n, p, n)
 ```
+where $u$ is the state of the system and $p$ contains the parameters of the system.
+The function $f$ is called the _dynamic rule_ of the system, also known as _equations of motion_.

-where $p$ contains the parameters of the system.
-In addition to the above equations of motion, information about the Jacobian of the system is also part of a "dynamical system".
+In addition $f$, information about the Jacobian of the system $J_f$ is also used throughout the library.

+!!! warning
-Keep in mind that almost all functions of **DynamicalSystems.jl** assume that $\vec{f}$ is differentiable!
+    Keep in mind that almost all functions of **DynamicalSystems.jl** that use a `DynamicalSystem` assume that ``f`` is differentiable!

 ## Creating a Dynamical System
 ```@docs
 DynamicalSystem
 ```

----

-## Definition Table
+### Definition Table

 Here is a handy table that summarizes in what form should be the functions required for the equations of motion and the Jacobian, for each system type: